nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

    .. note::
       This step does not apply for upgrades of the modem firmware.
-      You can download delta patches and full binaries of the modem firmware from the `nRF9160 product website (compatible downloads)`_.
+      You can download delta patches and full binaries of the modem firmware from the `nRF9161 product website (compatible downloads)`_ or `nRF9160 product website (compatible downloads)`_, depending on the SiP you are using.

    |fota_upgrades_building|
    The :file:`app_update.bin` file is the file that should be uploaded to the server.